dlwalsh/gdp-world-map/README.md

     npm run server

-To view the already deploy application, go to http://dlwalsh.github.io/gdp-world-map/
+To view the deployed application, go to http://dlwalsh.github.io/gdp-world-map/